AnibalDams/Mitteiru-backend/README.md

 # What does this API do?

+> [!TIP]
+> I'd love it if you could give me any kind of feedback or advice about this project that could help me as a programmer.

 > [!NOTE]
 > **You must have already installed MySQL, flask, and the MySQL Driver for python for the correct functioning of the API**